-M&A Value Creation: Bench Strength Assessment Critical – so with the right talent assessment and selection process CPO’s can ensure that the right people with the right skills ﬁll carefully defined roles in the expanded organization.
+M&A Value Creation: Bench Strength Assessment Critical – with the right talent assessment and selection process.
+CPO’s can ensure the right people with the right skills ﬁll carefully defined roles in the expanded organization.

 Building a world class team bench:

 1. M&A Value Creation: Bench Strength Assessment Critical